Bedouin Handicrafts go Global through Small Businesses

-Lacking of the necessary business tools, Yosra had to dig deeper into her savings over the past two years as lost clients and business opportunities.
+Lacking the necessary business tools, Yosra had to dig deeper into her savings over the past two years as she lost clients and business opportunities.

 Determined to acquire the means to grow her business, Yosra enrolled, in 2009, in a three-week training course at the Beer El Abed Community Development Association in Sinai, tailored especially for micro, small and medium enterprises.

 The course was part of a programme designed to support micro, small and medium enterprise, employing information and communication technologies to enhance productivity and competitiveness.

 The programme is the product of a collaboration that started in 2006 between UNDP and the Egypt Information and Communication Technology Trust Fund jointly lunched, with support from Canada’s International Development Research Centre, the Government of Japan, the Islamic Development Bank and Microsoft Egypt.

 “The training provided me with a great opportunity to expand my basic computer knowledge and skills,” recalls Yosra, “but more importantly, it changed my mind-set and helped me start to think as a true entrepreneur”.